eitanlees/eitanlees.github.io/_posts/2018-04-04-scipy-stats.md

 P(x) = {\frac {1}{2^{k/2}\Gamma (k/2)}}\;x^{\frac {k}{2}-1}e^{-{\frac {x}{2}}}
 $$

-Often it can be useful to vary a shape parameter and see how it affects the distribution. for example
+Often it can be useful to vary a shape parameter and see how it affects the distribution.
+For example

 ```python